 By 2050 there will be more plastic in the ocean than fish1

 The Cat-HTR™ platform helps divert plastic, otherwise sent to landfill, from landfill, incineration and the natural environment.
-In the process, the process creates valuable new products from waste.
+In the process, the process creates valuable new products from plastic waste.

 Using water at near or supercritical temperatures, the Cat-HTR™ transforms plastic at a chemical level back to the oil from which it originally came.

-Invented in Australia by Licella™, the Cat-HTR™ platform is proven to successfully convert a high concentration of waste plastic feedstock into a sustainable fossil oil alternative, which can be used to create new products such as fuels and chemicals.
+Invented in Australia by Licella™, the groundbreaking Cat-HTR™ platform is proven to chemically recycle End-of-Life Plastic into a sustainable fossil oil alternative, which can be used to create fuels, chemicals and new plastics.

 - Reference: 1.
 World Economic Forum, Ellen MacArthur Foundation and McKinsey & Company, The New Plastics Economy — Rethinking the future of plastics (2016, http://www.ellenmacarthurfoundation.org/publications).